mvysny/mvysny.github.io/_posts/2020-11-11-Vaadin8-push-issues.md

 The default heartbeat interval is 5 minutes.
-That effectively mean that, in the worst case, Vaadin can only learn after *5 minutes* that the connection is down, and can deploy the counter-measures of reloading the page and resyncing state fully from the server-side.
+That effectively mean that, in the worst case, Vaadin can only learn after *5 minutes* that the connection is down, and can deploy the counter-measures of resyncing state fully from the server-side.

 ### XHR/Websocket VS Long-Polling